joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

 ### Create Azure Bastion

-If you have a Virtual Machine, but haven't setup Azure Bastion, run through the below to set it up:
+If you have a Virtual Machine but haven't set up Azure Bastion, run through the below to set it up:

  1. Log in to the **Azure Portal**
  2. Click on **Create a resource**